TGovers/Angry_Ayaya_Release/README.md

 * Bass Guitars
 * And anything else you want to put through it, it's completely up to you!

 Angry Ayaya has full automation and save state capabilities for easy use within your favourite DAW!
-Currently Angry Ayaya only has a mac DMG installer, but can be used on Windows via the instructions listed here.
+Currently Angry Ayaya only has a Mac DMG installer, but can be used in Windows via the instructions detailed in the Installation Guide section.

 Angry Ayaya was inspired by the internet meme “Ayaya”, click the link to the Youtube video below to **_witness the majesty that is Ayaya_**